This week the Summer begins on June 21, the Summer Solstice.

 Astronomically, the Summer Solstice is the day when the sun reaches its highest point in the sky over the northern hemisphere.
 It is also the longest day of the year.
 The opposite solstice, the Winter Solstice, is the day when the sun is lowest in the heavens and the night is longest.
 The other seasonal markers, the Spring and Fall Equinoxes, occur when the sun is at mid point and day and night are of equal length.

 These important calendar dates are also important in God’s religious calendar.
 The first three Hebrew feasts, pointing to Christ’s death and resurrection, occur near the Spring Equinox, which the last three feats, picturing the second coming of Christ, occur near the Fall Equinox.
 The Spring and Winter are associated with the appearance of Christ in Hosea 6:3, and the story of Christ’s advent begins with the conception of John the Baptist which is believed to have occurred near the Winter Solstice in 7 BC.
-Summer is associated with the second coming of Christ, as we are told that the Summer is near when the fig tree (Israel) comes to life.
-(Matt 24:32)
+Summer is associated with the second coming of Christ (Matt 24:32), and we are told that the Summer is near when the fig tree (Israel) comes to life.

 These important spiritual times have also been hijacked by the followers of the religion of the False Messiah, the Pagans.
 The Winter Solstice came to symbolize the birth of the False Messiah, and structures like New Grange in Ireland are aligned with the sun on the Winter Solstice.
 Pagans celebrated the Spring Equinox as the beginning of the year, as in God’s calendar, and celebrated the harvest at the Fall Equinox.
 The Summer Solstice, when the sun is highest, marked the power of their Pagan False Messiahs, and temples like Stonehenge were aligned with the sun on the Summer Solstice.